Here are just a few of the best places in Australia to relax and recharge.

 Satellite Island, Tasmania

 In the south of Tasmania an exclusive private island awaits.
 Take the 1 1/2 hour drive from Hobart to Bruny Island, where you'll stock up on supplies such as fresh oysters and handmade cheeses, before the five minute crossing to the rugged isle of Satellite.
 It's a place of unspoiled wilderness with clifftop walking tracks and pebble beaches.
 The accommodation caters for 12 people and includes the three-bedroom Summer House, on the northern tip of the island, and the two-bedroom Boathouse, which opens onto lapping water.
 There are board games, kayaks, snorkels and a bonfire for when the sun sets.

 Australia's largest concentration of mineral springs can be found in Daylesford, an 80-minute drive north-west of Melbourne.
 Start your day at Hepburn Bathhouse and Spa, where you can recline on underwater couches, swim in a salt therapy pool and be pampered with a signature massage therapy.
 Dine at Sault Restaurant overlooking fields of lavender, then stroll through the town to Wombat Hill Botanical Gardens, situated on an extinct volcano.
 Stay at the Lake House in a luxurious waterfront suite overlooking Daylesford Lake.

 Jervis Bay, New South Wales

-Want to kick back on the world's whitest sand?
+Want to kick back on some of the world's whitest sand?
 Drive three hours south of Sydney to Jervis Bay.
 The clear, turquoise waters in this area are some of Australia's most beautiful and home to playful dolphins and migrating whales.
 If you can drag yourself away from the water, hire bikes to explore the historic township of Huskisson or follow one of the walking trails through the tranquil Booderee National Park.
 Spend the night in safari style tents at Paperbark Camp and enjoy a delicious dinner in its treetop dining room.